erik-megarad/negative-captcha/README.markdown

 ### Automated tests

-To make all field ids and names predictable for tests, simply add the following line in config/environments/test.rb
+To make all field ids and names predictable for tests, simply add the following line in your spec helper.

 ```ruby
 NegativeCaptcha.test_mode = true
 ```

-This will ensure that a field named email will not generate a hash but a field name test-email instead.
+This will ensure that a field named `email` will not be referred to by a hash but by `test-email` instead.
-A tool like cucumber can now bypass this security while still going through the captcha workflow.
+A tool like capybara can now bypass this security while still going through the captcha workflow.

 ### Form Example